 Many families are unaware of the money they can save from making their home fully energy-efficient.
-A few simple tweaks to your home’s windows and doors, water and sewage system, hydro and home maintenance can save you thousands of dollars each year.
+A few simple tweaks to your home’s residential windows and doors, water and sewage system, hydro and home maintenance can save you thousands of dollars each year.

 In the detailed example outlined in our “Home Running Cost Comparison” infographic, the energy-savvy Templeton family saved $6,295 a year compared to their neighbours, the Wilson’s – and your family could save even more.

 Our team at Clera Windows And Doors has shared the specific methods you can use to achieve big energy savings without sacrificing comfort.

 Energy loss in your home